Gertrude Minna Kerr

 Citations

-Annabel Mary Ward was born before 1909.
-She is the daughter of Richard Ward.
-She married John David Kerr, son of Admiral Lord Walter Talbot Kerr and Lady Amabell Frederica Henrietta Cowper, on 1 March 1924.
+Annabel Mary Ward was the daughter of Richard Ward.1 She married Lt.-Col. John David Kerr, son of Admiral of the Fleet Lord Walter Talbot Kerr and Lady Amabel Frederica Henrietta Cowper, on 1 March 1924.1 She died on 22 March 1974.1

 Her married name became Kerr.